 Click on the listings or images to shop for singles on eBay.

 The oldest and most valuable Jerry Rice card is his only official rookie card.
 The 1986 Topps card design may not wow anyone, but centering issues make Mint and Gem Mint copies a premium collectible.
-Despite that, there is decent supply available, so ungraded copies can be found for under $20.
+Despite that, there is still decent supply available, so ungraded copies can be found for under $20.

 Although not as popular as the 1986 Topps, another Jerry Rice card was issued in 1986.
 These McDonald’s cards represent an additional opportunity for collectors to grab an early, albeit oddball, Jerry Rice card.
 The full set includes 24 cards, and McDonald’s locations in the San Francisco area released them over multiple weeks.